From boxer to architect: Celebrating Tadao Ando, Japan's King of Concrete

 Ando's unlikely rise from obscurity to design some of the world's most iconic buildings for its richest people is something of an urban legend.

-Tado Ando Church on the Water.
+Tado Ando's Church on the Water.
 Credit: CNN

 The self-taught Japanese architect was born in 1941 the eldest of twin boys, who were separated in their infancy.
 Ando went to live with his grandmother, who nurtured in him a talent for craftsmanship.